danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ### Using FFmpeg + AWS Lambda Layers

-FFmpeg is a cross-platform solution to convert audio and video.
-And since it's a binary, we can use a Lambda Layer to execute it from our Lambda function.
+FFmpeg is a cross-platform solution that can be used to convert audio and video files.
+And since it's a binary, we'll use a Lambda Layer to execute it from our Lambda function.

-Since we are still converting a WebM audio file to MP3 whenever a file is uploaded to our input bucket, we can reuse our `audio-transcoder` project by making a few changes:
+Because we're still converting a WebM audio file to MP3 whenever a file is uploaded to our input bucket, we can reuse our `audio-transcoder` project by making a few changes:

 - Replace Amazon Elastic Transcoder with FFmpeg.
-- Get the WebM audio file from the input bucket "ourselves".
+- Retrieve the WebM audio file from the input bucket, whenever a file is uploaded.
-- Transform the WebM file into MP3 using FFmpeg.
+- Convert the retrieved WebM file to MP3 using FFmpeg.
-- Write the MP3 file to the output bucket "ourselves".
+- Write the converted MP3 file to the output bucket.

-We'll have to go through the following steps to get this up and running:
+We'll have to go through the following steps to make this happen:

 1. [Create and publish the FFmpeg Lambda Layer.](#1-create-and-publish-the-ffmpeg-lambda-layer)
 2. [Update the Serverless manifest.](#2-update-the-serverless-manifest)